emberjs/website/source/blog/2018-07-06-the-ember-times-issue-54.md

 ---

 ## [Organising the Organisers](https://emberjs.com/blog/2018/06/30/organizing-our-contributors.html)
-The Ember Team has published a new blog post outlining some structural changes to the core teams.
-It contains two changes: A new steering committee and a renaming of some of the existing teams.
+The Ember Team has published a new blog post outlining some structural changes to the Core teams.
+It contains two changes: A new Steering Committee and a renaming of some of the existing teams.

 The Steering Committee will be responsible for areas like community guidelines, managing Ember’s brand, dealing with legal questions and much more.